B0neShAd0w/Hacktoria/Far Away Outpost.md

 out skel qt;
 ```

-**Note: If I didn't get lucky, I would have changed the elevation in the query.**
+*Note: If I didn't get lucky, I would have changed the elevation in the query.*

-Grab the co-ordinates for each of the remaining results and enter into Google Earth and view in `3D` to see if we get a hit.
+Grab the coordinates for each of the Peaks and enter into Google Earth and view in `3D` to see if we get a hit.

 ![image](https://user-images.githubusercontent.com/117080369/204509021-c948677b-4001-4ab7-9309-f50e0925327f.png)

-Eventually - this looked interesting, similar shape, similar buildings, there is a road and a peak, definately worth looking into...
+Eventually - this looked interesting, similar shape, similar buildings, there is a road near the peak, definately worth looking into...

 ![Screenshot 2022-11-29 095255](https://user-images.githubusercontent.com/117080369/204497246-68e4ecd0-fb57-412c-9613-1f67e0cd9953.png)

-Zooming in and having a better looks confirms this could be the location we are looking for.
+Zooming in and having a better look confirms this could be the location we are looking for.

 ![image](https://user-images.githubusercontent.com/117080369/204510079-c30dd9d8-614a-4752-9e0c-1aaa066f0c23.png)